dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 A recruit assigned to an HQ task is unavailable for field deployment until reassigned.
 Task output is calculated each turn based on the number of assigned recruits and their capabilities.

+In V1 HQ staff tasks are a placeholder and has no real effect or game logic behind it.

 ### 3.3 POI Layout

 A view representing the internal structure of a single POI.
-Accessed by clicking a POI on the Global Map.

 A POI is composed of **zones** connected by passages.
 The layout is a node graph: zones are nodes, passages are edges.
 The graph is rendered on the WebGL canvas with zones as clickable shapes and passages as lines between them.
 Each zone has a **size** characteristic that determines how large the area is.
 Size is reflected visually in the POI graph and governs the cost and yield of exploration actions inside the zone (see Section 4.1).

+**POI Zones are where most of the gameplay actions happen.
+Players are supposed to spend the most of their playing time in these layouts.**

 **Zone states:**